-Developed late in the nineteenth century, the feminine icon has since been views as a symbol of a girl’s coming of age.
+Developed late in the nineteenth century, this feminine icon has since been viewed as a symbol of a girl’s coming of age.
 The bra does not only covers, supports and elevates the breasts, but also shapes the wearer’s figure.
 The degree of which the bra frames the breasts varies between style, functionality, fashion and fabric.
 Most of the bras today fall into more than 1 category mentioned below.

 It is important to know the types of bras available so that you can pick the right one for the right time so as to protect the general health of your breasts.

 - Bandeau Bra

 - Belly Dance Bra

 - Built-in Bra